K2Joom/docs-matukio/new_event.md

 Before selecting a tax you have create one.
 See Taxes for more information on that view.

+> If you disable payment processing or disable all payment plugins the second and last page of the booking form will not show up, but you can use fees.

 #### Different fees

 If you want to use different fees for this event (e.g. discounts or additional fees for certain types of tickets) choose "Yes" here.